Soleil Radio

-Soleil Radio is a commercial radio station broadcasting to the Channel Islands of Jersey, Guernsey, Alderney, Sark and Herm on DAB+ digital radio.
+Soleil Radio is a commercial radio station broadcasting to the Channel Islands of Jersey, Guernsey, Alderney, Sark and Herm on DAB+ digital radio and in Jersey on 107.7FM.

-It is an easy listening station, playing relaxing music from the 1960s to present day.
+It is a classic hits station, playing songs from the 1970s, 1980s and 1990s.
 Soleil Radio was set up by staff at Channel 103 and Island FM to coincide with the launch of DAB in the Channel Islands.
 The station is owned and operated by Tindle Radio.

 The station launched on 1 August 2021 and is available on DAB+, online and on mobile devices and smart speakers.

 Programming

-Programmes are presented and produced from Channel 103 and Island FM's studios in St Helier and St Sampson, with presenter-led shows during peak times.
+Programmes are presented and produced from the Channel 103 studio in St. Helier and Island FM's studio in St. Peter Port, with presenter-led shows during peak times.